 Under most laws, PII is illegal to collect, use, or store without the owner's explicit consent.
 (Sometimes there are legal exceptions.)

 When it comes to web scraping, you won't be able to obtain an owner's consent for collecting their data.
-Because you don't have a legal right to collect PII without the owner's consent, scraping that data is essentially illegal.
 Therefore, it's now a best practice to ensure that when scraping a website, you leave PII alone.

 Essentially, the important thing to keep in mind is that the GDPR has regulations covering the protection of PII when it is acquired by data controllers and then passed to data processors.
 (This includes the cloud.)